 - A lump sum received from an employer or associated institution; - In respect of the relinquishment, termination, loss, repudiation, cancellation or variation of the person's office or employment; - Where one of the following is applicable: - The person is 55 years or older; or - The person is permanently incapable of holding employment or office due to sickness, accident, injury or incapacity through infirmity of mind or body; or - The termination or loss of employment is due to the employer retrenching staff due to ceasing trade or implementing a reduction in personnel in general.
 (This retrenchment provision will not apply where the employee held more than 5% of the issued share capital or members' interest in the employer at any time).

-Employers are required to apply to SARS for a tax directive to determine the correct amount of PAYE on this benefit.
-SARS will determine whether the amount constitutes a severance benefit as defined, as well as the tax rates applicable to it.
+Employers must apply to SARS for a tax directive to determine the correct PAYE on the benefit.